aditeyabaral/ranked-choice-voting-api/README.md

 ### ```POST```

-You can also create an election using a `POST` request.
+You can also create an election by sending a `POST` request.
 This is the most flexible way to create an election, but requires you to specify the fields you wish to customize.

 The request body is a JSON object with the following fields: